 In 2012, a group of Credentialed Veterinary Technicians certified in veterinary physical rehabilitation formed a Board of Directors committee known as the American Association of Rehabilitation Veterinary Technicians (AARVT), which was endorsed, supervised and under the auspice of the American Association of Rehabilitation Veterinarians (AARV).
 Late 2012, after filing with the state of Missouri, the AARV Board of Directors elected to merge the two associations (AARV and AARVT) to increase overall membership and collaboration in the rehabilitation profession.
 It was advised at the time by the current Academy mentor, Dr. Julia Tomlinson DACVSMR to form a separate entity organization, now known as the Academy of Physical Rehabilitation Veterinary Technicians, to further encourage specialization of veterinary technicians in the field and follow existing NAVTA guidelines.
 This change was finalized in November of 2014 by the state of Missouri and the AARVT Board of Directors became the APRVT.

-As a recognized VTS Academy, the APRVT will focus on providing credentialed veterinary technicians expert level skills, knowledge and assistance for the AARV veterinary members and diplomates of the ACVSMR who encourage and promote research within the profession to validate the science of veterinary sports medicine and rehabilitation.
-The first examination will be held August 2018 with locations to be determined by the Board of Directors annually.
-The APRVT was granted provisional accreditation by the CVTS in February 2017.
+The APRVT was granted provisional accreditation by the CVTS in February 2017 and as a recognized VTS Academy, the APRVT will focus on providing credentialed veterinary technicians expert level skills, knowledge and assistance for the AARV veterinary members and diplomates of the ACVSMR who encourage and promote research within the profession to validate the science of veterinary sports medicine and rehabilitation.
+The first certifying examination was held August 9, 2018 with future locations in the fall of each year to be determined by the Board of Directors annually.

 If you are interested in taking your physical rehabilitation knowledge to the next level and would like to join this elite group of Credentialed Veterinary Technicians, please consider the APRVT and earn a VTS (Physical Rehabilitation).
 Visit our Applicant Information tab on our website (www.aprvt.com) to find out more information on the application and credentialing process.
 We at the APRVT wish you the greatest success in joining this exciting field of veterinary medicine and advancing your career as a credentialed veterinary technician.

-The Academy of Physical Rehabilitation Veterinary Technicians 2016-2017 Board of Directors
+The Academy of Physical Rehabilitation Veterinary Technicians 2016-2018 Board of Directors and Charter Members